Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 Aids in Respiratory Health

-Used in Ayurveda for bronchial asthma, cough, and nasal congestion due to its ability to clear Kapha. -
+Ayurveda prescribes Nirgundi for bronchial asthma, cough, and nasal congestion by effectively clearing excessive Kapha. -

 Improves Digestion and Liver Function